Sichao-Li/sichao-li.github.io/_pages/about.md

   - /about.html
 ---

-I am a Lecturer in Computer Science at the University of Sydney.
+I am an AI researcher.
 My research develops trustworthy and explainable AI methods for scientific discovery, large language models, and education.
 I am particularly interested in explanation disagreement, Rashomon sets, stakeholder-centred interpretability, concept-based LLM monitoring, and responsible AI systems that support human decision-making in scientific and educational contexts.

 Before joining the University of Sydney, I was an Assistant Professor at the City University of Macau and a Jubilee Joint Associate/Postdoctoral Fellow at the Australian National University.
 I received my PhD in Computational Science from ANU, where my thesis focused on design-driven materials intelligence and explainable machine learning for scientific discovery.